-Whilst talk of the biggest ever fall on the Dow Jones makes for good headlines, a 4.6% drop is far from a ‘crash’.
+Whilst talk of the biggest ever fall on the Dow Jones makes for good headlines, a 4.6% is a big one day drop, but it is far from a ‘crash’.

 There was a 4.62% fall in August 2011, multiple 7%+ one-day falls in 2008, 7.18% in October 1997 and 22.61% in October 1987 – the latter we can call a crash!

 That said, a 4.62% fall in one day is unnerving, especially when it follows a 2.5% fall from the previous trading day.
 Officially, a ‘correction’ is a reverse movement (usually negative) of 10% or more.
 One doesn’t expect 7.12% to come from just 2 trading days.
 And, at time of writing the Dow Futures are predicting a further 2.40% drop.
 Ergo, I think it’s safe to say we are experiencing a sharemarket correction.

 I hope that if you are a personal client of mine you aren’t.
 This is the very reason cash is held as a separate investment holding in your portfolio; to limit any downside, and also to provide the opportunity to take advantage of any falls in price.
 Spare a thought for the majority of Australians who just keep their super/pension in a single diversified fund.
 The cash required to make pension payments, or pay insurance premiums/other fees, necessitates selling shares at a sub-optimal time.
 Whilst every client of mine sees the GFC as a distant memory, many Australians had irretrievable losses due to only being invested in a single diversified fund.